-Year Ended June 30, 2019 2018 Unrecognized tax benefits, beginning of period \$ 998 \$ 804 Increases for previously recognized positions Settlements of previously recognized positions Reductions as a result of a lapse of the applicable statute of limitations (81) Increases for currently recognized positions 275 315 Reductions for previously recognized positions (40) Unrecognized tax benefits, end of period \$ 1,273 \$ 998
+Fiscal Years 2020 2019 Unrecognized tax benefits, beginning of period \$ 1,273 \$ 998 Increases for tax positions taken related to a prior period 2,146 Increases for tax positions taken during the current period 854 275 Decreases for tax positions taken related to a prior period Decreases for tax positions taken during current period Decreases for settlements of previously recognized positions Decreases as a result of a lapse of the applicable statute of limitations (156) Unrecognized tax benefits, end of period \$ 4,117 \$ 1,273

-The \$1,273 of unrecognized tax benefits as of June 30, 2019, if released, would reduce income tax expense.
+The \$4,117 of unrecognized tax benefits as of July 3, 2020, if released, would reduce income tax expense.
+The Company increased its unrecognized income tax benefits primarily due to additional research and development tax credits claimed on prior year Federal and state returns.

 The Company includes interest and penalties related to unrecognized tax benefits within the provision for income taxes.
-The total amount of gross interest and penalties accrued was \$84 as of June 30, 2019 and 2018.
-In connection with tax matters, the Company recognized interest and penalty expense in fiscal 2019, 2018 and 2017 of \$101, \$42 and \$30, respectively.
+The total amount of gross interest and penalties accrued was \$175 and \$84 as of July 3, 2020 and June 30, 2019, respectively, and the amount of interest and penalties recognized in fiscal 2020, 2019 and 2018 was \$91, \$101 and \$42, respectively.

-The Company's major tax jurisdiction is the U.S. and the open tax years are fiscal 2016 through 2019.
+The Company's major tax jurisdiction is the U.S. (Federal and state) and the open tax years are fiscal 2016 through 2020.

-K. Commitments and Contingencies
+L. Commitments and Contingencies